 Conjunctivitis - Your child does not need to be off Nursery.
 Do get advice from your pharmacist.
 Encourage the child not to rub their eyes and to wash their hands regularly.

 Coughs and Colds – It is fine to send your child into Nursery if they have a mild cough or cold.
-Encourage your child to throw away any used tissues and to wash their hands regularly.
+Encourage your child to throw away any used tissues, cover their moth when they cough or sneeze and to wash their hands regularly.

 Hand, Foot and Mouth Disease - Please get this confirmed by a GP.
 If your child has this but seems well enough to be in Nursery then there Is no reason to keep them off.
 Encourage your child to throw away any used tissues and to wash their hands regularly.